0liNewton/IDS6938-SimulationTechniques/Homework2/Readme.md

 - Complete - see *TransitionMatrix.h*

 ###### Step B
 * **(b) Simulate and analyze the results of Null State Game - 10pts:** What is the modal number of moves required by a single player to finish the game?
-> Question restated: What is the most common number of moves required by a single play to finish a game?
+> Question restated: What is the most common number of moves required by a single player to finish a game?

 * We will be simulating the game two different ways.
 > Mode will be extracted from two different simulations, Markov Chain and Monto Carlo, to answer the previous question.